DevCherry/tabswitcher_ionic/README.md

+# Simple

-# Simple Tabswitcher for Ionic
+er for Ionic

 To test this out clone the repository and do `npm install` and `ionic serve`.